noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - synchronizing communication
   - connects this layer to lower layers in the OSI model
 - common protocols: http, smtp, ftp, web browsing, top level API calls (e.g. REST)

+### TCP/IP

+- Transmission Control Protocol/Internet Protocol: designed for standard protocols and is a subsection of the OSI model
+  - aka the internet protocol suite.
+  - set of rules and procedures that function as an abstraction layer between internet applications and the routing and switching.
+    - specifies how data is exchanged over the internet: how data should be broken into packets, addressed, transmitted, routed, and received at the destination
+- It combines the seven layers of the OSI model into four layers

+#### Link (Layer 1)

+- Defines the networking methods within the scope of the local network link on which hosts communicate without intervening routers.
+- a combination of the data link and physical layer of the OSI model
+- features
+  - Hardware Addressing: MAC Addresses
+  - Protocols present to allow the physical transmission of data
+- Protocols: that only operate on a link
+  - Ethernet
+  - ARP: Address Resolution Protocol

+#### Internet (Layer 2)

+- responsibility for sending packets across network boundaries.
+- covers the functions of the network layer in the OSI model
+- Establishes basic data channels that applications use for task-specific data exchange.
+- defines protocols responsible for the logical transmission of data over the entire network
+- connectins independent network and transports packets across network boundaries
+- protocols
+  - IPv4/6
+  - ICMP
+  - ARP

+#### Transport (Layer 3)

+- Establishes basic data channels that applications use for task-specific data exchange.
+- covers the functions of the transport layer of the OSI model
+- features
+  - handles to end-to-end communication
+  - provides flow control
+  - ensures reliability with error-free delivery of data
+- protocols
+  - TCP
+  - UDP

+#### Application (Layer 4)

+- Provides end user service, like exchanging application data over the network connections established by the lower level protocols.
+- covers layer 5, 6 and 7 of the OSI model
+- features
+  - provides standardized data exchange
+  - handles node-to-node communications
+  - controls user-interface specifications
+- protocols
+  - HTTP
+  - ssh
+  - NTP
+  - ftp
+  - POP: post office protocol
+  - SMTP
+  - SNMP

 ## Storage